shiyis/nlpwshiyi/README.md

-supplementary blog to [nlpwme](https://shiyis.github.io/nlpwme/) blog: please check out this [link](https://shiyis.github.io/nlp-docs/) for the content.
+Supplementary blog: please check out this [link](https://shiyis.github.io/nlp-docs/) for content.

 #### Agenda in this blog

 - Writing more about Philosophy of Mind and Mental Representations.
-- Introduce more context.
+- Introducing more context.
-- Include Misc. things.
+- Including Misc. things.